rob2d/thanos_slack_files/README.md

 ## Note ##

 This is open source/done on my free time.
 As such, there are likely to be things that can be improved that I may not necessarily get to.
-Your support is greatly appreciated throughout this process.
+Your support is appreciated throughout this process.

 Thanks!